 Samoolam, meaning 'collective roots' in Sanskrit, was founded as a grassroots social movement in Gaya, Bihar (India) with the vision to use design as a powerful tool for social change.
 Samoolam promotes the dying art of 'Crochet'.

 Jaggery is a social enterprise that uses bags as a powerful tool to advance social equity, climate action, and economic resilience.
-They create handcraft purposeful products like functional bags, cases, home decor, and adventure gear.
+They create handcrafted purposeful products like functional bags, cases, home decor, and adventure gear.

 Art Bunker, through its Brand POTLI, offers a series of Indian art & craft kits that aim to reconnect children with traditional Indian art, thereby creating awareness and expanding markets for artisan communities that depend on their art for their livelihood while helping sustain the old art forms they practice.